foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/breton-warrior.md

 * **Fortify Power Attacks:** *You deal 25% more damage with power attacks.*
 * **Fortify Alteration Cost:** *Your Alteration spells cost 25% less.*
-* **Resist Stagger:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*
+* **Fortify Stamina:** *You resist 25% of incoming stagger and take 25% less damage while staggered.*

 Your defenses from other sources are so good you don't need to spend this slot on boosting them.
 Instead, grab more damage with power attacks or make your armor spells a little cheaper.
-If you don't have both stagger perks, *Resist Stagger* can be useful for staying on the offensive.
+If those aren't available, boost your Stamina pool to try and eke out another power attack.

 #### Gloves